 "This is the biggest meteorite found in East Antarctica for 25 years so its a very special discovery for us.

-The Princess Elisabeth Antarctic Station, the 'zero emission' polar research station which was pre-built in Brussels, is pictured on September 5, 2007.
-An international team of scientists at Belgium's Antarctica research station has found the largest meteorite in nearly 25 years, helping them to unlock the secrets of our solar system."We study meteorites in order to better understand how the solar system formed, how it evolved, how the Earth became such a unique planet in our solar system," Debaille added.
+"We study meteorites in order to better understand how the solar system formed, how it evolved, how the Earth became such a unique planet in our solar system," Debaille added.